-In addition, you can also add in slice marks with a lighter color paint if you prefer a more detailed look.
+In addition, a fun option is to add in slice marks with a lighter color paint if you prefer a more detailed look.

-Allow your mat to dry for 24 hours.
+Allow your painted doormat to dry for 24 hours.

-For extra protection, apply a waterproof clear coat sealant spray.
+For extra protection, apply a coat of clear spray waterproof sealant.

 Now you’re ready to kickoff summer with a fruity treat for your feet!

-Go on and take those Instagram-worthy shoe photos standing on your new doormat!
+Go on and take those Instagram-worthy shoe photos standing on your new DIY front door mat!

 You know you want to! 😉